CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/vegetation.rst.txt

 is less than 0.9m at low water.

 In areas where we have imagery, we use processed Normalized Density Vegetation Index from the Ustin lab at UC Davis.
 More properly, these are modified NDVI (mNDVI) with more attention in the margins of the red band and slightly lower values than ordinary NDVI.
-Representative fields are left in place across years unless vegetation pattern change is the focus of investigation.
-The NVDI images give an improved spatial distribution of effective density but absolute values vary between captures so there is still a reliance on field descriptions.
-A "no vegetation" or zero density is typically assigned for values of mNDVI less than a threshold around -0.05, but for some issues the histogram is clustered lower and the low vegetation band in areas of known vegetation appears to reaches as low as -0.40.
+The NVDI image is often the best source of information on spatial distribution of effective density.
+However, NDVI is not as accurate in the water as it is for terrestrial vegetation.
+Absolute values vary between captures so there is still a reliance on field descriptions and a degree of fitting on overall strength based on looking at the histogram and breaking it into a "no", "low" and "high" bracket.
-We do not bin or assign values in away that is more specific than none-low-high or none-low-medium-high.
+The "no vegetation" or zero density is typically assigned for mNDVI < -0.05, but for some images histogram is clustered at lower values.

 .. code-block:: console